sazzadxy/Restaurant-Finder/README.md

 # Restaurant-Finder
-A restaurant finder web app by using Spoonacular API
+A restaurant finder web app by using Spoonacular API and Geolocation